Easy Homemade Ketchup - no sugar added, low-carb, keto

 Why You Need this Recipe

-Anyhow, If you've ever perused homemade ketchup recipes on the internet, then you know what I mean by them taking "too much time."
+If you’ve ever checked out homemade ketchup recipes on the internet, you know what I mean by them taking too. much. time.

 pouring molasses into bowl of ketchup ingredients